Student Handbook

 Applying for Admission

 A student enrolling at a KCTCS college for the first time must submit an application for admission.
 Students who are re-entering a KCTCS college after being out for one or more semesters should contact the college admissions office to confirm the process for readmission.
 Students may be admitted to a KCTCS college as freshmen, as students with transfer credit from other institutions, as visiting students, or as non-degree students.
-KCTCS colleges admit students who have graduated from high school, who have earned a high school general equivalency diploma (GED), who are eligible to pursue a GED, or who are dually enrolled in high school and the college.
+KCTCS colleges admit students who have graduated from high school, who have earned a high school general equivalency diploma (GED), or who are dually enrolled in high school and the college.

 Admission and Registration Procedures